Mahmoudkhorshed-Queens/Covid19-Prediction/README.md

 defines each class label (0 and 1) and the weighting to apply in the calculation of the negative log-likelihood when fitting the model.

+## Notes

+It is recommended to run the project on colab or jupyter. not to run on VS code .
+Thanks ..

+With Team members:-
+1- Mahmoud Adel Khorshed
+2- Mahmoud MOHAMED ABDELHAMIED abdien
+3- Mahmoud Ahmed Mahmoud Habib